Underage Drinking Charge Lawyer Philadelphia

 Why Do I Need a Lawyer?

 The City of Brotherly Love is home to numerous of prestigious post-secondary schools, including University of Pennsylvania, Villanova University, Jefferson University and Drexel University— just to name a few.
 As with many colleges around the country, these schools experience issues with underage drinking among their student bodies.
-Many of times, parents or the minors who receive underage drinking charges treat this offense lightly; usually writing it off, as “that’s what you do in college.”
+Many times, parents or the minors who receive underage drinking charges treat this offense lightly; usually writing it off, as “that’s what you do in college.”
 Although college is an opportunity to enjoy a sense of freedom from guardian rule, taking that liberty too far by receiving a charge for underage drinking can have serious ramifications that come with it.

 You need to do everything you can to protect this young person.
-Everyone makes mistakes, especially in adolescence, but underage drinking offenses can have a long term impact, and need to be contested aggressively by an experienced criminal defense attorney.
+Everyone makes mistakes, especially in adolescence, but underage drinking offenses can have a long term impact, and need to be contested aggressively by an experienced Criminal Defense Attorney.
 The facts are of the essence in these cases, and a knowledgeable attorney will work hard to discredit any damaging evidence, and poke holes in the Commonwealth’s case wherever possible.

 This content was written on behalf of Greg Prosmushkin.